nagychris/jourly-app/README.md

 - Run it on an emulator / local device via the `app` run configuration in the top bar (you have to select the device first).

+- You need to create a new "account" in the first screen, but you can just provide a name (e.g., "User"), the passcode is optional.
+After that, each time you close and re-open the app, the user details are re-used (just the passcode needs to be re-entered if you set one in the beginning).

 ## How to Contribute :rocket:

 Please follow the following workflow when contributing [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow):